On Direct Distribution Matching for Adapting Segmentation Networks: Experiments

-We used a slightly modified UNet \cite{Ronneberger2015U} for the segmentation task, operating on 2D slices.
+{\bfseries{Implementation details:}} We used a slightly modified U-Net \cite{Ronneberger2015U} for the segmentation task, operating on 2D slices.
 Particularly, the employed network follows the original implementation \cite{Ronneberger2015U}, but the depth is reduced by one, i.e., max-pool is performed only three times instead of four.
-The input size is $(120, 120)$, resulting in a lowest resolution of $(11, 11)$ and an output size of $(28, 28)$.
-We used ReLU activation functions and did not include dropout, to avoid any regularization that does not originate from our proposed domain adaptation strategy.
-The Lagrange multiplier $\lambda = 0.1$ was equal for all experiments.
-The input images are sliced along the z-axis to provide the input for the segmentation network.
+We used ReLU activation functions and did not include dropout, to avoid any regularization that does not originate from our proposed \ac{da} strategy.
+To obtain 2D input, the 3D images are sliced along the z-axis.
+However, Dice coefficients are computed on the 3D scans.
+The implementation was done in TensorFlow, and the experiments were run on a server equipped with a NVidia Titan V GPU with 12 GB memory.

-For the adversarial approach of \cite{tsai2018learning}, we used the same segmentation network (U-Net) as described above to facilitate a fair comparison.
-To keep matters simple, we chose the ``single-level'' strategy, performing the domain adaptation only on the output layer.
-We chose the same discriminator model as in~\cite{tsai2018learning}.
-However, to avoid collapse of the discriminator output due to the small input size $(28, 28)$, we changed the stride of the third an fourth 2D convolution layer from two to one.

-Implementation was done in TensorFlow, and experiments were run on a server equipped with a NVidia Titan V GPU with 12 GB memory.
 For all networks, we employed the Adam~\cite{Kingma2014Adam} optimizer with learning rate $\mathrm{lr} = 0.0001$ and a batch size of $32$.
-The code is publicly available at \url{https://github.com/anonymauthor/DDMSegNet}
+We performed fully supervised pre-training for 200 epochs on the source domain data.
+Subsequently, we trained for 800 epochs with the full loss \eqref{density-matching-loss}, totaling 1000 training epochs.
+The code is publicly available at \url{https://github.com/g-pichler/DDMSegNet}.